The Juggernaut Lives – Glimmer Paladin in 8.3 (Updated Nov 19)

 This is a significant difference and a heavy nerf to Holy Paladin burst healing but here’s the thing.
 Glimmer is ridiculously ahead of any other healer right now.
 The nerfed numbers above are still 40% higher than a Druid in Tree of Life (which has the same duration and twice the cooldown) and 70% higher than a typical monk during Way of the Crane (which lasts for half as long and carries a hefty mana cost).
 We’re also about to get a 30 item level buff to our Glimmer item level as we transition into 460 and 475 pieces in 8.3.
 That itself is a 23% buff to our Wings window above and effectively cancels out the power reduction of the nerf.
 Other healing specs don’t have azerite that scales nearly as well since it makes up a smaller percentage of their healing.

-But, does it have to be this way?
+Did it have to be this way?

+Two rounds down.
 The king still reigns.